Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Stochastic Differential Games on Graphs

 In the literature, various versions of FP have been proposed.
 The one described above is known as simultaneous FP.
 In contrast, alternating FP sequentially updates $\hat \alpha^{i, k}$ from player 1 to $N$, using $\hat \alpha^{j,k}$ if already updated within the round, and $\hat \alpha^{j,k-1}$ otherwise.
 For further discussion, see \cite[Section~5]{hu2019deep}.

 Given the complexity and high dimensionality of general SDGs, analytical solutions are rarely available.
 Motivated by recent advances in deep learning, \cite{hu2019deep} introduced deep fictitious play (DFP), a deep learning-based extension of the classical fictitious play (FP).
 The core idea of DFP is to parameterize the solution of the control problem \eqref{def:JFP}–\eqref{def:XtFP} using NNs, which can be trained via stochastic optimization.
 The key benefit of DFP lies in its decoupled nature, i.e., each player maintains an independent NN, and different NNs are updated using separate loss functions.
-As a result, under the adoption of DFP in the following context, we only need to focus on the strategy parameterization of a single player.
+As a result, when using DFP in the sequel, we only need to focus on the strategy parameterization of a single player.
 Taking into account the game’s structure, particularly its dependence on an underlying graph, a natural question arises:

 In particular, when parameterizing player $i$'s control $\alpha^{i,k}$ for solving \eqref{def:JFP}--\eqref{def:XtFP}, can one adopt an NN architecture specifically tailored to reflect this graph-based dependence?
 The answer to this question will be the main focus of Section~\ref{sec:arch}.